romkedehaan/romke/README.md

 ## Strategy, Development, UX/UI

 When thinking about the future people tend to just react to trends and focus on what they are missing.
 I need a website.
-I need social media strategy.
-I should buy some bitcoin.
+I need a social media strategy.
+Can I use blockchain?

 What individuals need to focus on is value.

 Am I delivering value to those receiving it?
 Do I get value from what I deliver?

 Value can be many things.
 The delivery of that value is important.
-Technology can be a catalyst in creating momentum in its delivery.
+Technology can be a catalyst in creating momentum in the delivery of value.
 It’s how Blockbuster got beat out by Netflix.
 Amazon in retail.
 Rideshares and taxis.

 With over 20 years of experience, I can help deliver insights and research that inform your business to deliver improved value to your customers.